Code of Ethics of the Somatic Sex Educators’ Association of Australasia (SSEAA)

 Code of Professional Conduct for Certified Sexological Bodyworkers

 This Association’s Code of Professional Conduct (hereinafter referred to as the Code) consists of an Introduction and Preamble, and the Code itself containing specific ethical standards.
 The ethical standards set forth rules of conduct for the Australian profession of Certified Sexological Bodyworker (CSB).
 These ethical standards are not exhaustive.
 The fact that a given conduct is not specifically addressed by the Code does not mean that it is necessarily either ethical or unethical.

-In the process of making decisions regarding their professional behavior, CSBs must consider this Code, in addition to laws and licensing boards’ regulations.
+In the process of making decisions regarding their professional behaviour, CSBs must consider this Code, in addition to laws and licensing boards’ regulations.
 When the Code establishes a higher standard than codes of law, CSBs must meet the higher ethical standard.
-If the Code’s standards appear to conflict with requirement of law, CSBs make known their commitment to the Code and take steps to resolve the conflict in a responsible manner.
+If the Code’s standards appear to conflict with requirement of law, CSBs are to uphold the applicable laws.

 Actions the SSEAA may take for violation of the Ethics Code include such actions as reprimand, censure, and termination of membership in the SSEAA.

 Sexological Bodywork is a unique form of somatic sex education utilizing a set of principles and the integration of body, mind, and spirit in its application.
 CSBs may perform in various roles such as teacher, trainer, coach, assistant, organizer, client, consultant, volunteer and supervisor.
 They work with a common goal of providing education and improving the quality of life for an individual and the world.
 The Sexological Bodyworker Code of Conduct provides a common set of values upon which CSBs continually build their professional work.